Scouts (Scouting Ireland): Winners

-Mountaineering Events
+Mountaineering events

 Scouting Ireland has 3 mountaineering events- the Mountain Pursuit Challenge, Sionnach Adventure and PEAK.

 The Mountain Pursuit Challenges (MPCs) are a series of weekend events for teams of 4 Scouts aged 13–16 with a leader.
-There are four events — Munster (April), leinster (May), Connaught (September) and Ulster (October).
+There are four events — Munster, Leinster, Connaught and Ulster.
 There is also the locally organised County Expedition and County Pursuit Challenge which are aimed towards younger Scouts.

 The Sionnach Adventures were originally run by SAI.
 There are 3 events run each year.

 Patrol Expedition Adventure Kamp (PEAK) is a week-long training adventure for Scouts aged 14–16 run over Easter week in Caponalea Outdoor Education Centre is Kerry.
 Scouts learn hiking and teamwork skills.

-Air Scouting Events
+Air Scouting events

 "Air" is one of the nine adventure skills under the One Programme, and the main national event is the "Iolar Challenge" which takes place in Ballyboughal Airfield in late August each year.
 The weekend provides an opportunity for Scouts and ventures to camp on an active airfield for the weekend and participate in aviation themed programme provided by a mix of Scouters and external industry experts.

 National Scout Forum

-The National Scout Forum represents Scouts on all national administrative bodies in line with the organisation's Youth Charter.
+The National Scout Forum represents Scouts on all national administrative bodies in line with the organisation's 'Youth Charter'.
+These people are known as National Youth Representatives.
 The six member committee is elected annually at the National Youth Forum and meets regularly to discuss matters of importance to Scouts nationwide.
+They represent the Scout section at National Events and meetings, and discuss the concerns and suggestions of youth members nationwide.

 One is elected from each of Scouting Ireland's six scout provinces.
-See also National Venture Forum and National Rover Forum.
+Each member has a role, including a chairperson, responsible for organising meetings of the National Scout Representatives, and a secretary, responsible for keeping notes of all meetings and communicating with other groups on behalf of the National Scout Representatives.

 One of the primary roles of the six member team is to present the successful motions of the National Scout Forum to the company's General Meetings.